trbehera/docs/docs/supply-chain-tools/reseller/reseller-enablement-guide.md

 1. Verify that the JDBC* string is correct.

 An example is: jdbc:mariadb://localhost:3307/sdo.
-Be sure **mariadb** is included, the port is specified as **3307**, and the host name is correct.
+Be sure **MariaDB** is included, the port is specified as **3307**, and the host name is correct.

 2. Verify that the database user and password are correct.